K3 (group): Further success (2022-)

 The renewed K3 musical De 3 Biggetjes (The Three Little Pigs) premiered in 2024, after a major announcement 8 months earlier that the musical would return 20 years after the first performance.
 In April, the 'Eventim Public Prize’ for best Family Musical was won at the Musical Awards 2024.
-On 3 August, K3 debuted by performing at Pride Amsterdam during the Canal Parade, with also having attention/support to deafness and sign language.
-In the summer the first movie of Hanne, Marthe and Julia was shot, for which they stayed on Malta for 5 weeks.
-The movie named K3 en Het Lied van de Zeemeermin (K3 and the Mermaid's song) premiered in December.
+On 3 August, K3 debuted by performing at Pride Amsterdam during the Canal Parade, with also having the theme for attention/support to deafness and sign language.
+In the summer the first movie of Verbruggen, De Pillecyn and Boschman was shot, for which they stayed on Malta for 5 weeks.
+The movie called K3 en Het Lied van de Zeemeermin (K3 and the Mermaid's song) premiered in December.
 It was the first time a K3 film had a distant shooting location and being on an island.

-In October 2025, the original members of K3, Kathleen Aerts, Karen Damen and Kristel Verbeke, began a concert tour titled K3 Originals.
+After Miguel Wiels had stepped away a few years earlier, songwriters Alain Vande Putte and Peter Gillis ended the collaboration in January 2025, after nearly thirty years and three hundred songs.
+The premiere of the Zeesterren tour took place in the Trixxo Arena in March 2025, Nora Gharib was appointed to replace De Pillecyn during her maternity leave.
+The same month, the first K3 members Karen Damen, Kristel Verbeke and Kathleen Aerts announced a one-off reunion with a series of concerts at the AFAS Dome and Ahoy under the name K3 Originals, during which over 300,000 tickets were sold in a record time of four hours.
+In the run-up to the reunion concerts, they were followed for the documentary K3 Originals: Het verhaal van Karen, Kristel en Kathleen, that it won the Kastaar! price for Newcomer of the Year in January 2026.
+Subsequently, Damen, Verbeke, and Aerts each received a crystal Kastaar, a new price created specifically for them and presented by the Flemish Minister-President Matthias Diependaele.
+During the live broadcast, Hanne Verbruggen, Marthe De Pillecyn and Julia Boschman paid also tribute to their predecessors.